 The FDA approved diatomaceous earth for use against bed bugs, fleas.
 Here is a tutorial for applying it throughout the home.

 A couple of notes: First, the product in this tutorial contains 2% synthetic ingredients.
 Though it is certainly better than some pesticides used to eliminate bed bugs, I personally would go with 100% DE before trying it.

 Second, there are a lot of cautions against breathing in diatomaceous earth.
-While I would definitely use a mask to apply using the method in the video, I found this statement over on I Breathe, I’m Hungry years ago that’s been helpful:
+While I would definitely use a dust mask to apply using the method in the video, I found a statement over on I Breathe, I’m Hungry years ago that’s been helpful:

 I received an email from Larry Smith, the President of Earthworks, who wanted to clear up the misconception about any dangers of inhaling food grade diatomaceous earth – here’s what he wrote: ‘This is a misunderstanding about food grade DE.
 There are 2 kinds of DE—food grade and filter grade (used in swimming pool and other filters) Only the filter grade is dangerous to breathe.
 The “dangerous” part of DE is the amount of crystalline silica that is in it.
 Filter grade is 65% crystalline silica while food grade is less than 1/10 of 1%!
 The world health org. has said that diatomaceous earth is safe to breathe as long as the crystalline content is under 2%.
 Food grade is 20X lower than even that level!!’